hassanhibbert/validate-manager/README.md

 ### Setup
 Load the script into your page.
 Set the `formElement` property to the forms name property.
 Then call the `validate` method.

+Sample styles for error messages can be found in the demo/css directory of the project.

 *Note: Form element names are required.*

 ```html